Precise description of medium-induced emissions: Conclusion and outlook

 In Sec. \ref{sec:concrete calculation}, we focused our efforts by applying the general results we derived in the previous sections to a state-of-the-art calculation of a concrete splitting process.
 We chose to study the process $\gamma \to q \bar q$, in the harmonic oscillator approximation.
 We here found that the large-$N_c$ approximation works extremely well for the photon case, which also echoes the results we found in \cite{Isaksen:2020npj}.
 Our main result of this calculation was shown in Fig. \ref{fig:Fmed-diff-Nc-full}.

 We also examined how well the full spectrum can be approximated using only the first of the two terms in the large-$N_c$ solution of the quadrupole, given in Eq. \eqref{eq:Q2-hom-and-nonhom}.
 This is important, as usually only the first term, referred to as the factorizable term, is kept in calculations of the emission spectrum, as the quadrupole then simplifies substantially.
-The factorizable and full solutions were shown in Fig. \ref{fig:Fmed-diff-diag-Nc} and also Figs. \ref{fig:Lund-10}-\ref{fig:fmed-inin-theta}.
+The factorizable and full solutions were shown in Fig. \ref{fig:Fmed-diff-diag-Nc} and also Figs. \ref{fig:Lund-10}-\ref{fig:Fmed-time}.
 As expected from the analytical formula \eqref{eq:Q2-hom-and-nonhom} we found that the factorizable term provides an excellent approximation of the full solution in the soft limit when $z\sim 0$.
 However, we do see a small deviation at finite $z$, at the order of 10 \%, and even higher at large angles.
 It could therefore be important to include both terms in studies that focus on corrections where $z$ is not small.

-Our results, also summarized in Fig.~\ref{fig:fmed-inin-time-qhat}, seem to indicate that the non-factorizable terms are sizable and persistent even for large media even for small branching times, while their impact overall decreases when decreasing the branching time.
+Our results, also summarized in Fig.~\ref{fig:fmed-inin-time-qhat}, indicate that the non-factorizable terms are sizable and persistent even for large media.
+Furthermore, Fig.~\ref{fig:fmed-inin-theta} demonstrates that these contributions decrease when decreasing the branching time.
 This indicates that the color-dynamics taking place from moment of the branching to the end of the medium is non-trivial.
 These effects are expected to be bigger for partons with a higher color charge, such as $g\to gg$ branching, and deserves further studies.

 We also compared our result to the fully eikonal result, where all the partons are put on straight lines.
 This is what was done in \cite{Isaksen:2020npj}, so keeping the full transverse dynamics is the main improvement over that paper.
 We found in Fig. \ref{fig:Fmed-eikonal} that the fully eikonal approximation is not generally very effective at capturing the spectrum, especially at low $\omega$.
 However, it should be noted that in many calculations the soft limit is used, where you keep the non-eikonal behavior of the soft line, while putting the rest on straight lines.
 We expect this to work better for small $z$, and is something that could be studied in future work.